rfjakob/gocryptfs/Documentation/SECURITY.md

 File Contents
 -------------

-All file contents are encrypted using AES-256-GCM.
+All file contents are encrypted using AES-256-GCM (Galois/Counter Mode).

 Files are segmented into 4KB blocks.
 Each block gets a fresh random 96 bit IV each time it is modified.
 A 128-bit authentication tag (GHASH)